andriments/Reactivity-Action/README.md

 # Reactivity-Action
-This Activity build in vue js framework by Andrian Elemento
+This Activity build in vue js framework by Group of:
+Andrian Elemento
+Christian Baconawa

+Mico B. Mercado